Acid Fume Scrubber Systems: HCl, HF & H₂SO₄ Compliance Design Guide

 Upfront pricing distorts most scrubber purchasing decisions because it hides the expenses that arrive in years three, five, and eight.
 The model below is drawn from actual project close-out data for a 10,000 CFM acid fume scrubber system processing mixed HCl and H₂SO₄ exhaust.
 The numbers reflect real invoices for energy, water, maintenance labor, and — where applicable — complete vessel replacement.

 A PP-based acid fume scrubber system costs roughly $3,000 more on day one than stainless steel.
-Over the decade that follows, it saves nearly $80,000 — a return that works out to an 18-month payback on the incremental investment.
-The numbers shift slightly with airflow and acid concentration; our PP scrubber sizing guide lets you plug in your own parameters to generate a tailored cost projection.
+Over the decade that follows, it saves nearly $80,000 — an 18-month payback on the incremental investment.
+The energy savings come from PP’s smooth internal surfaces generating lower pressure drop, and the maintenance savings come from eliminating weld repairs, recoating, and mid-life rebuilds.
+To generate a cost projection for your specific airflow and acid concentration, use our PP scrubber sizing guide with built-in cost model.

 Three shifts are quietly rewriting the specification sheet for acid fume scrubber systems worldwide.